Chapter 17.100

 A. Accessory dwelling units are subject to the codes, regulations, and statutes adopted by reference in Chapter 15.04.
 The design and size of the accessory dwelling unit shall conform to all applicable standards in the building, plumbing, electrical, mechanical, fire, health, and any other applicable codes.
 When there are practical difficulties involved in carrying out the provisions of this title, the director or a designee may recommend modifications that will meet the intent of these codes.
 Such modifications shall be processed as a variance under this title.

-B. ADUs are permitted on lots with one single-family home.
-The lot may not contain more than one primary dwelling unit.
+B. ADUs are permitted on lots in all zones that allow single-family residences.
+The lot must meet minimum lot size requirements for the principal residence and may not contain more than one primary dwelling unit.

-C. Only one ADU shall be permitted per lot.
+C. Not more than two ADUs shall be permitted per lot.

 D. An accessory dwelling unit may be attached or detached from the principal unit.